ohnotnow/simple-spout/Readme.md

 # Basic PHP spreadsheet import/export

-This is just a basic wrapper around 'OpenSpout' (https://github.com/openspout/openspout).
+This is just a basic wrapper around [OpenSpout](https://github.com/openspout/openspout).
 It will read a spreadsheet and convert it to a PHP array, and can take a PHP array and convert it to an excel file.

 ## Installation